How the Delta Companion Certificate Works (Rules & Booking Tips)

 I’ve had a bit of a love-hate relationship with the Delta Companion Certificate—mostly because I didn’t fully understand the rules when I first got the card.

 For starters, I didn’t realize the certificate isn’t issued until your second year.
-That one’s on me—it’s clearly in the terms, but I skimmed and made assumptions.
+That’s on me—it’s clearly in the terms, but I skimmed and made assumptions.
 Thankfully, the welcome bonus points and other card benefits still made it worth keeping, but it was a good reminder that doing your research up front really matters.

 Delta Companion Certificate FAQs (2025 Edition)